 He was Principal Conductor of the Estonian Philharmonic Chamber Choir (2001-2007) and has been Chief Conductor of Ars Nova Copenhagen since 2003.
 His recordings, over a hundred CDs including seven solo recitals, have earned worldwide acclaim and won numerous prizes.
 His books about Arvo Pärt and Steve Reich, together with numerous anthologies of choral music, are published by Oxford University Press.
 In 2006 he was awarded an OBE for services to choral music.
 In 2007 he received the Order of the White Star of Estonia, and was awarded a Grammy for Best Choral Recording.

-In 2008 he became Chief Conductor of the National Chamber Choir of Ireland and was appointed artistic director of the Coro Casa da Música in Porto.
-During 2009 he was artist in residence at Yale University’s Institute for Sacred Music, did the Springfield Music Lecture at Rhodes College, Memphis, and performed in New York at Bang-on-a-Can Marathon, at Royal Opera in Copenhagen, Barbican Centre in London, at Perth International Arts Festival in Australia.
-He received a Grammy for the CD The Little Match Girl Passion in February 2010.
-In 2013 he was awarded the Order of Dannebrog by the Her Majesty The Queen of Denmark.
+In 2008 he became Chief Conductor of Chamber Choir Ireland and was also appointed artistic director of the newly formed Coro Casa da Música in Porto.
+During 2009 he was artist in residence at Yale University’s Institute for Sacred Music.
+In 2010 he was awarded his second Grammy - for David Lang's The Little Match Girl Passion.
+In 2013 he was awarded the Order of Dannebrog by the Her Majesty The Queen of Denmark: the Danish knighthood.

 Paul is represented worldwide by Konzertdirektion Hörtnagel, Berlin.